As AI reshapes workplaces, we face a critical choice: will we harness this technology to strengthen our movement, or risk falling behind?

 Learning outcomes

-By the end of this course, you will be able to:
+By the end of the workshop, participants will be able to:

 Describe the fundamental concepts of AI and its relevance to trade unions.